For the last 15 years I've focused on design through a foundation of strategy and user-experience.

 When I was 10 years old I built a personal hovercraft with a leaf blower, a trashbag, plywood, and a hatchet.
 At 17, I designed and welded my own bike — deceivingly heavy.
 Soon after, I began working at a screenprinting shop, and was creating interactive experiences with a digital design studio at age 20.

 Over more recent years, McGarrah Jessee provided me an oppurtunity to lead their internationally acclaimed design work, to which I contributed to for over 6 years.
-I am currently at design strategy firm, frog design, in Austin where I bring that collection of design practice to the creative disciplines of
+I am currently at design strategy firm, frog design, in Austin, TX where I bring that collection of design practice to

 visual & interaction.